ayandafadar/CardiaLink/README.md

 # CardiaLink

-Goverfment regularized platform for insurance companices which help in deciding the premium of individual
+Goverment regularized platform for insurance companices which help in deciding the premium of individual